desotech-it/carvel/README.md

 > Continue? [yN]:
 > ```

-When you run application you will see result of what will happen inside your kubernetes cluster.
-You will not receive any error and all sorting and dependencies have been calculated by `kapp`
+When you run the application you will see what exactly will happen inside your Kubernetes cluster.
+You will not receive any errors and dependencies will have been calculated by `kapp`.

 You can accept with `y`: